AlexWang0916/AW_Project/README.md

 # AW_Project
-AlexWang's first Repository on Github to traning hwo to use Git
+AlexWang's first Repository on Github to traning how to use Git